simomosi/dynamic-forms/docs/dev/contribute.md

 # Contribute
 Help me develop DynamicForms!

-Remember to work on `dist/dynamicforms.js` file to access source code (or import the `src/index.js` file as a module if you prefer).
+Remember to work on `src/*.ts` files and test them building the bundle and importing `dist/dynamicforms.js` (of course you can import individual files manually if you prefer so).

 Useful commands: